 Kogan hopes this purchase will deliver additional economies of scale, leading to greater buying power with suppliers and potential margin expansion.
 Kogan also acquired an extra 1.3 million new members, growing its marketing database by 57%.

 What this acquisition might mean for revenues and, more importantly, profits, is unknown.
 Due to it being ‘not a going concern’ when purchased, Kogan assumed no revenue from Dick Smith in its prospectus forecasts despite the company believing it will lead to ‘significant financial benefits’.

 As Kogan will use its existing supply chain and inventory, there’s little extra investment needed to run the Dick Smith sites.
 If Kogan can capture a decent slice of the $105 million in sales that Dick Smith’s online stores generated in 2015, that would be a very good outcome.

 What about valuation?
-With its share price around $1.58, the company is trading on a PER of 368x 2016 forecast earnings and 59x forecast 2017 earnings.
+With its share price around $1.58, the company is trading on a price-earnings ratio of 368 times 2016 forecast earnings and 59 times forecast 2017 earnings.
 Whether that looks attractive or not depends very much on how the Dick Smith business performs.
 If Kogan is successful at converting a good proportion of those 1.3m members to purchase items from either of its online stores, current prices could make Kogan look cheap.

 Nevertheless, Kogan’s low-cost structure is attractive and we’ll be watching out for its upcoming results.
 Evidence regarding its ability to capitalise on the Dick Smith purchase, general sales growth and margin expansion are the key things to watch out for.
 If the price looks attractive after that, we’ll be sure to let you know, but don’t expect future coverage of this business until that happens.
 Right now, Kogan offers more risks than rewards.